FourThievesVinegar/solderless-microlab/docs/assembly.md

 #### Electricity

 You are a sweet bag of mostly water and you are highly vulnerable to electricity damage.
-Although we will only be doing DIY on 12v and below
+Although we will only be doing DIY on 12v and below, please keep yourself safe.

 ### Materials